When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

 \subsection{Challenge}

-The application of LLMs in the realm of cybersecurity represents a cutting-edge frontier, showcasing LLMs' robust capabilities in addressing complex and dynamic cyber threats.
-However, despite their strengths, LLMs are not unchallenged, particularly in terms of inherent vulnerabilities and susceptibilities to attacks~\cite{yao2023survey,zhao2024weaktostrong}.
+The application of LLMs in cybersecurity represents a cutting-edge field, demonstrating the power of LLMs in dealing with complex and dynamic cyber threats. \textbf{However, despite their strengths, LLMs are not without challenges, especially their inherent vulnerabilities and susceptibilities to attacks}~\cite{yao2024survey,zhao2024weaktostrong}.
 Among the critical concerns are the phenomena of LLMs-oriented attacks and LLMs jailbreaking.
-These vulnerabilities underscore the double-edged nature of LLM applications in cybersecurity.
+These vulnerabilities highlight the double-edged nature of LLM applications in cybersecurity.
 On one hand, the powerful comprehension and predictive capabilities of LLMs can significantly promote the intelligence of cybersecurity systems.
-On the other hand, their intrinsic weaknesses present avenues for exploitation, posing severe security risks and undermining their reliability and integrity in cybersecurity applications.
+On the other hand, their intrinsic weaknesses facilitate exploitation and pose serious security risks, undermining their reliability and integrity in cybersecurity applications.

-We delve into these challenges from two pivotal perspectives: attacks against LLMs, which examines the susceptibility of LLMs to various forms of attacks~\cite{kumarstrengthening,esmradi2023comprehensive,wu2024new}, and LLMs Jailbreaking, focusing on the phenomenon of LLMs generating unsafe or unintended content when prompted in certain ways, despite being designed with safeguards~\cite{chu2024comprehensive,xu2024llm}.
-Through an analysis of these dimensions, we aim to illuminate the complexities of leveraging LLMs in cybersecurity, highlighting the need for caution and strategic foresight in their application.
+We delve into these challenges from two key perspectives: attacks against LLMs, which examines the susceptibility of LLMs to various forms of attacks~\cite{kumarstrengthening,esmradi2023comprehensive,wu2024new}, and LLMs Jailbreaking, focusing on the phenomenon of LLMs generating unsafe or unintended content when prompted in certain ways, despite being designed with safeguards~\cite{chu2024comprehensive,xu2024llm}.
+Through an analysis of these dimensions, we aim to illuminate the complexities of exploiting LLMs in cybersecurity, highlighting the need for caution and strategic foresight in their application.